Categories

 Compliance Into the Weeds

-The award-winning, Compliance into the Weeds is the only weekly podcast that takes a deep dive into a compliance-related topic, literally going into the weeds to explore a subject more fully.
+The award-winning Compliance into the Weeds is the only weekly podcast that takes a deep dive into a compliance-related topic, literally going into the weeds to explore a subject more fully.
 Are you looking for some hard-hitting insights on compliance?
 Look no further than Compliance into the Weeds!
-In this episode, Tom Fox and Matt Kelly dive into the Trump Administration’s DOGE initiatives and what it might mean for compliance.
+In this episode, Tom Fox and Matt Kelly discuss the issues surrounding employee leaks of confidential information, drawing on insights from a recent SCCE Europe event.

 Key highlights: